-  The coherent & strategic planning of the Forest of Avon and the long-term partnership work to create it, have delivered significant public benefits to the Bristol & Avon area.
-The significant achievements of the National Programme of Community Forests are recognised by national Government, with a number of references to Community Forests in the 25-year Environment Plan and the draft England Forestry Strategy.
+The coherent & strategic planning of the Forest of Avon and the long-term partnership work to create it, have delivered significant public benefits to the area.
+The significant achievements of the National Programme of Community Forests are recognised by national Government, with a number of references to Community Forests in the 25-year Environment Plan and the newly launched England Tree Action Plan.

 The Forest of Avon was established in 1992.
-The Forest’s creation is guided by a detailed Forest Plan, which sets out strategies for the Forest’s creation over 221 square miles of land in and around Bristol.
-The Forest Plan was approved by a formal partnership including the Forestry Commission, the Countryside Agency (now Natural England) and the four West of England authorities in in 1995 and an updated version was created in 2002.
+The Forest’s creation is guided by a detailed Forest of Avon Plan, which sets out strategies for the Forest’s creation over 221 square miles across the West of England.

 In 2005, partners above and Parish Councils in the ‘affected’ area formally agreed the expansion of the Forest of Avon boundary to include all of the West of England (outside the Areas of Outstanding Natural Beauty, the Cotswolds and Mendips).
 All 4 local authorities agreed Planning Guidance for the Forest of Avon in 2005, although this predates the boundary change.
 There are also policy references to the Forest of Avon in all 2005 era Local Plans.

-Guided by the approved Forest Plan, a small Forest of Avon team worked with partners across the area to deliver a wide range of projects.
-In the period 1992 to 2009, the partnership secured the planting of over a million trees, improved 1,000km of rights of way and other paths, brought over 500ha in to Countryside Stewardship Schemes and involved tens of thousands of volunteers.
+In the period 1992 to 2009, the Forest of Avon partnership secured the planting of over a million trees, improved 1,000km of rights of way and other paths, brought over 500ha in to Countryside Stewardship Schemes and involved tens of thousands of volunteers.
+Since 200

 For more information on the Forest of Avon and how you can help create it, please contact Executive Director Jon Clark firstname.lastname@example.org.

-The previous Forest Plan can be accessed in the document viewer below:
+The previous Forest Plan as well as our new Plan can be accessed in the document viewer below: